JoakimCh/jlc-dev-serve/readme.md

 > (with [npx](https://docs.npmjs.com/cli/v8/commands/npx) it doesn't have to be installed first)

+Will serve the files in the current directory.

 ## Configuration

 It can be configured by setting environment variables.
 E.g. like this: